asrapp/donor-churn-prediction/README.md

 ## Overview
 The Donor Churn Prediction project aims to help organizations retain donors by leveraging data analytics and predictive modeling.
 By identifying at-risk donors early, organizations can implement targeted engagement strategies to enhance donor retention, maximize revenue, and improve campaign efficiency.

-## Objective
-**Improve Donor Retention** : Retaining donors is more cost-effective than acquiring new ones.
-This project focuses on identifying churned donors to re-engage them.

 **Actionable Insights**: Provide data-driven insights to guide engagement campaigns.
 Maximize Fundraising Revenue: Retain high-value donors to optimize revenue streams.